firstbirdtech/api-docs/source/includes/_cep.md

 ## Request basic referral information

 Once a candidate has completed the first step the user is forwarded to the `jobPostingUrl`.
-A query parameter **referralId** is added to this URL which references the referral in Firstbird.
+A query parameter **referralId** is added to this URL which references the referral in Employee Referrals.
 Note that the referralId is different from the applicationId.
-This referralId can be used to request basic information the candidate has added to Firstbird.
+This referralId can be used to request basic information the candidate has added to Employee Referrals.

 `GET /v1/companies/{companyId}/applications?sourceId={referralId}&expand=applicant`